-- A student who fails one Ministry Practicum Course (Ministry Practicum I-IV) or one Core Ethnographic Research course (Intro to Ethnographic Research, Social Systems and Structures, Religious Systems and Structures, or Contextualization) will be placed on academic warning, will be assigned an educational support specialist, and (regardless of CGPA) will need to take specified replacement courses after their internship to graduate.
-These courses may involve a ministry practicum for one term in the U.S. - A student who fails more than one Ministry Practicum Course (Ministry Practicum I-IV) or more than one Core Ethnographic Research course (Intro to Ethnographic Research, Social Systems, and Structures, Religious Systems and Structures, or Contextualization) will be dismissed from their internship and will need to restart their internship to continue. - A student who fails both Ministry Practicum I and Intro to Ethnographic Research in the first term of their internship will be dismissed from their internship and will need to restart their internship to continue. - A student terminated from GI may reenroll and restart the internship after no less than one year and would reenter for the term of the second failed course. - A terminated student may transfer to the AA program.
-Successful courses passed during the GI may count toward AA requirements.
-The evaluation will be on a case-by-case basis and determination will be made by the Academic Dean.
+- A student who fails one Ministry Practicum Course (Ministry Practicum I-IV) or one Core Ethnographic Research course (Intro to Ethnographic Research, Social Systems and Structures, Religious Systems and Structures, or Contextualization) will be placed on academic warning, will be assigned an academic advisor, and (regardless of CGPA) will need to take specified replacement courses after their internship to graduate.
+These courses may involve a ministry practicum for one term in the U.S. - A student who fails more than one Ministry Practicum Course (Ministry Practicum I-IV) or more than one Core Ethnographic Research course (Intro to Ethnographic Research, Social Systems, and Structures, Religious Systems and Structures, or Contextualization) will be dismissed from their internship and will need to restart their internship to continue.

+- A student who fails both Ministry Practicum I and Intro to Ethnographic Research in the first term of their internship will be dismissed from their internship and will need to restart their internship to continue. - A student dismissed from GI may reenroll and restart the internship after no less than one year and would reenter for the term of the second failed course. - A terminated student may transfer to the AA program.
+Certain courses passed during the GI may count toward AA requirements.